dwnhgyl/LegendaryRL/items&&equipment.md

 A +0 set of gloves gives a bonus to accuracy.
 As enhancement bonus increases, gloves grant a bonus to accuracy, parry, and weapon damage.

     "To keep hold of a weapon in the hellish tempest of hand-to-hand combat taxes the skin and flesh of any warrior.
 A good pair of gloves like these can help keep your grip fresh."

 **Bracers**
 Enc=1

 A +0 pair of braces gives a tiny parry bonus and a 5% bonus to armor apply chance.
 As enhancement bonus increases, bracers grant a parry bonus.

     "The forearm needn't bend.
-Actually, the forearm really ought not to bend, nor be crushed, or cut in twain.
+Actually, the forearm really ought not to bend, nor be crushed, nor cut in twain.
 For these reasons, metal plate makes for welcome protection.
 Though the weight will slow your arms, a pair of bracers can turn aside otherwise deadly blows."

 **Gauntlets**
 Enc=2